 XSS ATTACK SOURCES

-XSS scripting attacks can be introduced at design and implementation time and in theory can arise in any Web-based application type and possibly at any application layer.
+XSS scripting attacks can be at design and implementation time and in theory can arise in any Web-based application type and possibly at any application layer.
 A company might think it is well-protected against such threats because it has a firewall, SSL and strong security policies, but the reality is that an XSS payload can pass through undetected via any conventional channel, HTTP or not.
 The major difficulty in protecting against this attack class is that there are so many different and subtle sources, technologies and ways in which such attacks could be crafted, hidden and delivered to a host.

 A developer might believe that an XSS attack could be installed only in an HTML form field and possibly in the URL.
 However, this is incorrect as all the data coming from the Web browser should be considered tainted, meaning that it could be spoofed or modified by a malicious entity.
 For instance, even the User-Agent HTTP header field, which is used to provide information such as the browser’s name and version, can be manipulated by a malicious application, leading to an XSS attack.
 One such tool that allows updating the agent field to any string (including an XSS attack vector) is the Firefox plug-in “User Agent Switcher.”
 Similarly, the browsing software could be hijacked by malware (such as a man-in-the-browser Trojan) and because the request could have passed through a malicious channel before reaching the target Web server (such as a compromised proxy).
 Unfortunately, this point is often missed by researchers and popular XSS scanning tools.